Approximate unitary $t$-designs by short random quantum circuits using nearest-neighbor and long-range gates: Declarations

-AWH was funded by NSF grants CCF-1452616, CCF-1729369 and ARO contract W911NF-17-1-0433 and the MIT-IBM Watson AI Lab under the project {\it Machine Learning in Hilbert space}.
+The authors contributed equally to this work.
+AWH was funded by NSF grants CCF-1452616, CCF-1729369, PHY-1818914, the NSF QLCI program through grant number OMA-2016245 and ARO contract W911NF-17-1-0433.
 SM was funded by NSF grant CCF-1729369.
-We are grateful to Scott Aaronson and Yury Polyanskiy for detailed comments and to Yuval Peres for telling us about \cite{BP17}.
+The authors have no relevant financial or non-financial interests to disclose.